-In addition to the collapse of the Confederation of Bar, part of Pulaski's flight from Poland was due to on-going charges that he had participated in an unsuccessful plot to kidnap and kill Polish King Stanislov--a charge that Pulaski continually denied.
+In addition to the collapse of the Confederation of Bar, part of Pulaski's flight from Poland stemmed from on-going claims that he had participated in an unsuccessful plot to kidnap and kill Polish King Stanislov, which Pulaski continually denied.
 Because of the regicide charges, only Saxony and France welcomed him.
-He sought multiple military commissions with France but was continually turned down.
+He sought multiple military commissions with France that were continually denied.
 For someone who had lived on the battlefield for four years, Pulaski's exile in France must have been exceedingly frustrating.
-Multiple times, he attempted to fund excursions to the Ottoman Empire, which was at war with the Russians.
+On multiple occasions, he attempted to fund excursions to the Ottoman Empire, which was at war with the Russians.
 By the time he arrived, though, the war was over.
 He had nothing to do but return to France.7

-When Pulaski arrived back in Marseilles, in 1774, he was a very debt-laden 29-year-old man (assuming a 1745 birth year).
-He was unable to repay loans and was sent to debtors' prison.
-It isn't known whether he was in and out of debtors' prison or spent one long sentence there.
-But by 1776, French historian Claude Ruhliere was helping Pulaski find a way to clear his debts by serving the French allies, the American colonists, in their fight for independence.8
+When Pulaski returned to Marseilles, in 1774, he was a very debt-laden 29 year old.
+Unable to repay loans, he was sent to debtors' prison.
+By 1776, French historian Claude Ruhliere was helping Pulaski find a way to clear his debts by serving France's new allies, the American Colonies, in their fight for independence.8

-In early 1777, Silas Deane, the American representative in Paris responded positively to Rhuliere's suggestion of Pulaski's service in the American Revolution.
-However, Deane was recalled to the States due to his own budget discrepencies.
-Benjamin Franklin's replacing of Deane in May, probably had much to do with the French Foreign Ministry finally allowing Pulaski to leave Marseilles.
-In Strassbourg, he was able to obtain funds to repay most of his debt.
-His only problem was to find further financial resources to pay his passage to the United States.
+In early 1777, Silas Deane, one of the American representatives in Paris, responded positively to Rhuliere's suggestion of Pulaski serving the American Revolutionary cause.
+It was Benjamin Franklin, who replaced Deane in May 1777, who negotiated with the French Foreign Ministry to finally allow Pulaski to leave Marseilles.
+In Strassbourg, Pulaski at last obtained the funds to repay most of his debt.
+His only problem now was finding the financial resources to pay his passage to the American colonies.

 Pulaski & the American Revolution

-Pulaski saw action against the British at the Battle of Brandywine, before his commission was completed.
-[In fact, it was Lafayette who probably convinced Washington to forward Pulaski's commission to Congress for approval.11] Pulaski had started the battle as an observer until he realized that Washington's headquarters were about to be overrun by the British.
-He took charge of Washington's personal security unit to halt the advance.
-At this point, his English was almost non-existant.
-Legend has it that he yelled "Vorwarts, Bruden, Vorwarts," along with arm signals, and the detachment understood that they were to follow into the charge.
-The advancing British were so shocked to be attacked in the middle of a rout, that they had to regroup.
-This pause gave the Continental Army a chance to organize a hasty retreat.12
+Pulaski first saw action against the British at the Battle of Brandywine before his commission was even approved.
+He began the battle as an observer until he realized that the British were about to overrun Washington's headquarters.
+To halt the British advance, Pulaski took charge of the general's personal security unit.
+At this point, his English was almost non-existent.
+Legend claims that he yelled "Vorwarts, Bruden, Vorwarts," accompanied with arm signals, and the detachment understood that they were to follow him into the charge.
+The advancing British were so shocked to be attacked in the middle of a rout, that they had to regroup -- a pause which provided the Continental Army with an opportunity to hastily retreat.12